rowlandhill/ruby-vs-js-study/study.md

 # filtered_numbers: [3, 6, 9]
 ```

-Write some JavaScript code that uses the array `map()` method to duplicate this
+Write some JavaScript code that uses the array `filter()` method to duplicate
-functionality.
+this functionality.

 ```javascript
 // your answer here